- Snyk for Node.js

 - GitHub Enterprise

-You can add your Node.js and Ruby GitHub repos and quickly test them, or decide which ones you’d like to continously watch with Snyk.
+You can add your Node.js, Ruby and Java GitHub repos and quickly test them, or decide which ones you’d like to continously watch with Snyk.

 - You need to grant Snyk additional GitHub permissions.
 Choose to give access to public and private repositories, or grant access to public repositories only.

 - Next, you’ll see a list of all GitHub repos across your GitHub organisations.
-Snyk automatically tests these repos, and you’ll see the test results, with the option to view a detailed test report.
+Select the repos you would like to test with Snyk.

-- Clicking ‘Watch’ will add this repo as a project to Snyk.
-The watched repos appear in your projects, and will be continuously checked for vulnerabilities.
+- Click on the button at the bottom of the page “Add selected repositories to Snyk”.
+The selected repos appear in your projects, and will be continuously checked for vulnerabilities.

-- “Open a fix PR” lets you fix vulnerabilities right away.
+- Clicking “View report” on any project lets you view & fix vulnerabilities right away.
 You’ll be able to review the suggested remediations, and create a PR with the required upgrades or patches.

 To view your organisation's projects in Snyk, you'll need to have sufficient access to your organisation's repositories on GitHub.

-Watch a Node.js or Ruby GitHub repo to add it as a project to Snyk.
+Watch a Node.js, Ruby or Java GitHub repo to add it as a project to Snyk.
 This will allow you to:

-- see Snyk tests in your pull request that check for vulnerabilities
+- see Snyk tests in your pull requests that check for vulnerabilities.

 Snyk tests will be visible in pull requests on repos that you are watching with Snyk.
 You can review and adjust the settings for this by going to the ‘Settings’ for the watched project: